Article 50: The people who will negotiate Brexit

 Like Mr Davis, Mr Barnier does not owe his current status to his country's elite club of politicians.
 He did not attend the prestigious Ecole Nationale d'Administration, incubator of French political high-flyers.

-He has already given a clear indication of the tough stance he will take in negotiations - from guaranteeing the rights of Polish students and Romanian nurses in the UK, and British pensioners living in Spain, to focusing on the UK's orderly departure before covering future relations.
+He has already given a clear indication of the tough stance he will take in negotiations - from guaranteeing the rights of Polish students and Romanian nurses in the UK, and British pensioners living in Spain.

 Michel Barnier made his mark in French politics by organising the 1992 Winter Olympic Games in the French Alps.
 And for a long time he was regarded as a provincial - some called him "the ski instructor".

 He served as France's Europe minister and was briefly foreign minister.

 He stems from the Gaullist tradition.
 It was Charles De Gaulle who famously said "Non" to the UK joining the Common Market.